HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

     * Intent: Proposal
 ```

-A placer may accept that proposal by:
-1. Optionally – creating a new Request that matches the proposal, updating the status of their original Request to Revoked, and indicating in Request.replaces on the new request that it is a replacement.
-This Request may include the proposal in Request.basedOn
+A placer may accept that proposal by creating a new Request that matches the proposal, updating the status of their original Request to Revoked, and indicating in `Request.replaces` on the new request that it is a replacement.
+This Request may include the proposal in `Request.basedOn`
-2. Sending a Task back to the fulfiller with Task.Focus set to the replacement Request or proposal and an intent of Order.

-### Fulfiller Selection of a More Specific Service (Under Original Authority)

-Fulfillers, as specialists, may elect to perform a more specific service than what was originally requested by a placer.
-For example, a protocolling radiologist may determine that a request for imaging should be performed as a specific procedure.
-The more specific service may or may not be of interest to the placer.
-If the fulfiller needs to surface the Request corresponding to the more specific service they will perform, they may create a new Request with Request.replaces referencing the Placer’s Request.

-Any output generated from this new service may still be linked in the Task.output of the shared Coordination Task.
-Additionally, the output may be linked back to the original Request by following the chain of references.

-Such a scenario may also occur in the case that a procedure could not be completed as originally ordered.
-For example, if a request is created that a patient undergo a Nuclear Medicine rest/stress test, in some circumstances a patient may only be able to perform the rest portion.
+Alternatively, if a Fulfiller may be willing to fulfill the original request, but still wishes to propse an alternative, they may set `Task.status` on the Coordination Task to On-Hold, and specify a proposed alternative in the `Task.statusReason.reference`.

 ### Fulfiller Unable to Perform:
 In some scenarios, a fulfiller who initially accepted a request finds that they can no longer perform the requested service.
-Examples include when a specimen is dropped or if a bed in a long term care facility didn’t become available when expected.
+This could occur, for example, if a specimen necessary for a lab test is dropped or if a bed in a long term care facility doesn't become available when expected.

-Such scenarios may be represented like the below.
-The fulfiller may update their shared Coordination Task to indicate that the attempt failed.
-A placer may then decide whether to cancel the request, to initiate Tasks to others to fulfill the request, etc.
+In these scnearios, the Fulfiller may update their shared Coordination Task to indicate that the attempt failed.
+A placer may then decide whether to cancel the request or to initiate Tasks to others to fulfill the request.
 ```
 Request Resource:
     *  Status: active
     *  Intent: order
 1 Task:
     * Status: Failed
-    *  Performer: <specified>
+    *  Owner: <specified>
     *  Code: Fulfill
     *  Intent: order
 ```
+### Fulfiller Selection of a More Specific Service (Under Original Authority)

+If business agreements allow, a fulfiller may perform a service that is different from what the Placer originally requested, without the creation of a new Request resource.
+For example, a protocolling radiologist may determine that a request for imaging should be performed as a specific procedure.
+The more specific service may or may not be of interest to the placer.
+If the fulfiller needs to surface the Request corresponding to the more specific service they will perform, they may create a new Request with Request.replaces referencing the Placer’s Request.

+Any output generated from this new service may still be linked in the Task.output of the shared Coordination Task.
+Additionally, the output may be linked back to the original Request by following the chain of references.

+This also presents an alternative option if a Fulfiller could only  partially fulfill a request.
+For example, if a request is created that a patient undergo a Nuclear Medicine rest/stress test, and a patient can only complete the rest portion, the Fulfiller may indicate that they performed this alternative Procedure in `Task.output` of the Coordination Task and update `Task.status` and `Task.statusReason` to indicate partial fulfillment.
+Placers may decide whether this fulfills their original Request, and update `Request.status` if so, or initiate additional Tasks.